Listening With The Heart

 Listening, with the Heart, is more like what is referred to as Contingent Communication.
 In contingent communication one tries to feel what another is trying to convey and empathize with it.
 Different from just reflecting what is heard, one tries to empathically “get” what you are trying to communicate about your inner world as you experience it.
 You might say it is an attempt to understand another’s sense of “being in the world”.
 This then leads to non- defensive listening and communication, since you are not trying to win an argument, change the other person, be right, manipulate or control.
 You are just trying to understand another in a non- judgmental way.
 I hope we can all move toward this form of communication and grow as persons from the process!

-Jeff Lance PhD. is a psychotherapist in practice in Los Angeles.
-He is a member of the Independent Psychotherapy Network.
+Jeffrey M. Lance is a Licensed Psychologist in Private Practice in Glendale CA. He is a member of the Independent Psychotherapy Network and can be reached at his office: (818) -265-4052.